 2. Sumo Paint

-Sumo Paint is similar in terms of the interface in that it too has a side column with all the common tools you may need.
+Sumo Paint is similar in terms of the interface in that it has a side column with all the common tools you may need.
 Pixlr Editor is still probably the better choice.
-Sumo Paint also requires you to sign up to use it at all so that’s quite the downside.
+Sumo Paint also requires you to sign up to use it so that’s quite the downside.

 3. Polarr Photo Editor

-Polarr is another Photoshop alternative for Chromebook but it is slightly different than others.
+Polarr is another Photoshop alternative for Chromebooks but slightly different than others.
 Not only is it an offline app unlike the other two, but it is also quite different from Photoshop.
 It’s more like Adobe Lightroom than Photoshop and does not support layers.
-Yet, here it is on this list simply because it is something you might need often even if you do already have either of the above two image editors.
+Yet, here it is on this list simply because it is something you might need often even if you already have either of the above two image editors.

 Seldom does one come across an app on Chrome OS as polished and mature as Polarr.
-It even supports the RAW image format which is what any serious photographer would use.
-There are several filters/presets that would help you get the desired Instagram look.
+It even supports the RAW image format.
+There are several filters/presets to help you get the desired Instagram look.

 Read Next: How to Recover Deleted Bookmark in Chrome